THE SIXTIES

 Heretic's Heart

-Heretic's Heart : A Journey Through Spirit & Revolution
+*Heretic's Heart: A Journey through Spirit and Revolution by Margot Adler

 Adler was a young woman determined to be taken seriously and to be an agent of change - on her own terms, free from dogma and authoritarian constraints.
 From campus activism at the University of California at Berkeley to civil-rights work in Mississippi, from antiwar protests to observing the socialist revolution in Cuba, she found those chances in the 1960s.
 Heretic's Heart illuminates the events, ideas, passions, and ecstatic commitments of the decade like no other memoir.
 Adler's memoir marks an initiatory journey from spirit through politics and revolution back to spirit again.